 The European Union has made hemp grown for fibre legal as long as it contains no more than 0.2% THC.
 However, the EU can’t dictate the legal policy of its member nations, so more research is necessary in order to avoid falling foul of local laws.

 Laws are changeable, so check the law in the country you are due to travel to just before you depart.

 If you are buying CBD abroad, don’t just assume that it is okay to take it to another country within the EU.
-For example, in The Netherlands it is legal, as cannabis was decriminalised due to their Toleration Policy.
+Even if it’s for your pet, the area is still considered grey.
+For example, in The Netherlands it is legal, as cannabis was decriminalized due to their Toleration Policy.
 In Slovakia it is illegal as it is listed as a Group 2 Psychoactive Narcotic.

 Europe currently falls into four different categories, ranging from totally legal to totally illegal.

 Countries where CBD is legal – Estonia, Latvia, Lithuania, Romania, Croatia, Sweden, Switzerland, Poland, Belgium, The Netherlands.

 Countries with 0.2% THC restriction – UK, France, Spain, Ireland, Cyprus, Greece, Slovenia, Bulgaria, Hungary.

 Countries where you need a medical prescription- Germany, Austria, Denmark, Finland, Portugal